danilocgsilva/programming-knowledge/exercises.md

 16. Create a program that validates strong passwords.
 This program will check if the password contains at least one uppercase letter, lowercase letter, number and special character.

+17. Andrew wants to create a rock-paper-scissor game to play against the computer.
+He needs a program that allow the user to choose an option and after show the match result.

+Create a program that allowa the user choose between rock, paper and scissor.
+The computer will also create randomly an option.
+The program mauy show who win the match.
+Remember:

+* Rock beats scissor (rock break the scissor)

+* Scissor beats paper (scissor cut paper)

+* Paper beats rock (paper wrap rock)

+* If both choose the same option, it is a draw.

 ## Basic of classes

 1. Write a class called `Person`.
 The class must have it's height and weight as a property.
 Also, a property called name (helding the person name) to facilitates the person identification.
 Then, in the class itself also must have a method that calculates the BMI, call this method as `getMbi`.
 And finally, write another method called `condition`, that just prints a *person condition*, stating that the person is *thin*, *normal* or *overweight*, based on the data in https://www.diabetes.ca/managing-my-diabetes/tools---resources/body-mass-index-(bmi)-calculator.